Magnitude 6.1 earthquake strikes Turkey, causing about a dozen buildings to collapse

 ISTANBUL (AP) — A magnitude 6.1 earthquake struck Turkey’s northwestern province of Balikesir on Sunday, causing about a dozen buildings to collapse, an official said.
-At least two people were trapped in the debris of a collapsed building.
+At least one person was trapped in the debris of a collapsed building.

-The earthquake, with an epicenter in the town of Sindirgi, sent shocks that were felt some 200 kilometers (125 miles) away in Istanbul, a city of more than 16 million people.
+The earthquake, with an epicenter in the town of Sindirgi, sent shocks that were felt some 200 kilometers (125 miles) to the north in Istanbul, a city of more than 16 million people.

-Sindirgi’s mayor Serkan Sak told HaberTurk that four people were rescued from a collapsed building in the town while rescuers were trying to reach two other people from the structure.
+Interior Minister Ali Yerlikaya told the nationwide NTV broadcaster that five people, including an elderly woman, were rescued from a collapsed building in Sindirgi, while rescuers were trying to reach another person trapped the structure.

-Several houses also collapsed in the nearby village of Golcuk, he said.
+Several houses also collapsed in the nearby village of Golcuk, Sindirgi Mayor Serkan Sak said.
 The minaret of a mosque also tumbled down in the village.

+Health Minister Kemal Memisoglu said on X that four people were being treated in hospital.
+None of them were in life-threatening condition, he said.

+“Our hope is to get through this without any loss of life," Ahmet Akin, the mayor of the provincial capital, which is also called Balikesir, told HaberTurk news channel.

 Turkey’s Disaster and Emergency Management Agency said the earthquake was followed by several aftershocks, including one measuring 4.6, and urged citizens not to enter damaged buildings.